An Image-based Typology for Visualization: Introduction

 \section{Introduction}

-\IEEEPARstart {W}{hile} characterizations of visualization representations have been studied in the literature, they focus on the designer's input rather than the community's output images.
-We attempt to fill this gap by describing an image-based visual representation, \typename. \tochange{Our goal is to provide a framework for categorizing them with a focus on the \textit{visual appearance} of the \textit{\et}, \textit{the removal of which would render an image uninterpretable}. }
+\IEEEPARstart {W}{hile} characterizations of visualization representations have been proposed in the literature, they focus on \jctg{what designers construct rather than what viewers see from images.} We attempt to fill this gap by describing an image-based typology.
+Our goal is to provide a framework for categorizing visualization images with a focus on the \textit{visual appearance} of the \textit{\et}---\jctg{\textit{the main visual focus of an image. }}

-\textbf{Why is it important to categorize visualizations?} \tochange{Categorization is ``\textit{an abstraction of things and ideas into groups and most if not all categories have verbal labels}''~\cite[p.\ 318]{ware2020information}.
+\textbf{Why is it important to categorize visualization images? } \tochange{Categorization is ``\textit{an abstraction of things and ideas into groups and most if not all categories have verbal labels}''~\cite[p.\ 318]{ware2020information}.
 Categorization allows us to reason about a phenomenon, discover order, and simplify discussion and experience \cite{Jacob:2004:Classification}.} Visualization research has taken advantage of these benefits throughout its history.
-Existing categorizations enable us to understand the field and its practices better and inspire future work; \eg, to study representations for specific data types \cite{aigner2011visualization, Schulz:2022:TreeVis}, research topics and keywords \cite{isenberg2016visualization}, evaluation goals and practices \cite{isenberg2013systematic,lam2011empirical}, interaction techniques \cite{yi2007toward}, or tasks and activities \cite{dimara2021critical,amar2005low}.
-These categorizations provide a conceptual framework enabling the community to reason about the field and its progress \cite{Jacob:2004:Classification}. \tochange{ For example, one can turn to a categorization of evaluation scenarios for inspiration on how to assess a new representation technique \cite{isenberg2013systematic,lam2011empirical};} while a \ascholar searching for representations of a family tree may turn to a categorization of tree or graph visualization techniques \cite{Schulz:2022:TreeVis}. \tochange{Finally, in the era of artificial intelligence, one can also use representation categories to index the knowledge and to compare and study human or artificial information processors~\cite{sucholutsky2023getting, rensink2021visualization}.}
+Existing categorizations enable us to understand the field, its practices, and progress better and inspire future work; for example, to study representations for specific data types \cite{aigner2011visualization, Schulz:2022:TreeVis}, research topics and keywords \cite{isenberg2016visualization}, evaluation goals and practices \cite{isenberg2013systematic,lam2011empirical}, interaction techniques \cite{yi2007toward}, or tasks and activities \cite{dimara2021critical,amar2005low}.
+Finally, in the era of artificial intelligence, one can also use our categories to index knowledge and to benchmark human or artificial information processors, to eventually assist humans~\cite{sucholutsky2023getting, rensink2021visualization}.